icub-tech-iit/documentation/mkdocs/upkt/differential neck pulley/docs/neck-pulley.md

 Here are the instructions for replacing the left pulley.

+- First of all you need to remove tendons from the neck.
+[Neck's tendons replacement](https://icub-tech-iit.github.io/fix-test-mkdocs/mkdocs/tendons_icub/site/neck/)
 - Remove the green highlighted assembly loosening the screws indicated by arrows

     | <center> ![imagine view](img/belt_ass.PNG) </center> |